KarlHarnois/transaction-service/docs/table-design.md

 - Get transaction total for a category for a year
 - Get transaction total for a subcategory for a year
 - Get expenses for a month+year
-- Get expense by id
+- Get expense for a given transaction
 - Get expense total for a category for a month+year
 - Get expense total for a subcategory for a month+year
 - Get expense total for a category for a year